jackastner/TestudoMap/README.md

 # Serving the webpage on the UMD Grace cluster
- * Replace every instance of 'kastner' in the files in webpage directory with your directory id.
+ * Replace every instance of 'kastner' in the files in webpage directory with your directory id and update the grace url in the Makefile.
- * From the root of the repository run the script to upload the files (`./publish_to_grace`).
-This script will generate the data files if they are missing.
+ * As when using QGIS, use the included Makefile to generate data files (`make all`).
+ * The Makefile also contains the commands requried to upload the files to grace (`make publish`).
+ * View the webpage at https://terpconnect.umd.edu/~$DIRID/testudo_map.html